How to get employees ready to return to the office

 One of the success stories of the pandemic has been the adoption of remote work.
 A January 2021 survey by PricewaterhouseCoopers (PwC) found that 83% of employers say remote work has been successful for their company.
 That’s a 10% increase from a June 2020 survey.

 It’s a case of good news/bad news.
 While some companies survived because of the strength of their remote-work initiatives, getting employees to head back to the office has its own challenges.
-In fact, another January survey by LiveCareer found that one-third of workers would quit before going back to the office full-time.
+In fact, another January survey, by LiveCareer, found that one-third of workers would quit before going back to the office full-time.

 “We now know that remote work is good for many things, but not everything,” says global HR analyst Josh Bersin, founder of Bersin by Deloitte.
-At the same time, companies are going to need to balance the needs of employees with the company’s plans to get people back to the office, and happy about being there, he says.
+At the same time, companies are going to need to balance the needs of employees with the company’s plans to get people back to the office and happy about being there, he says.

 Start with safety

-The number one issue that has to be managed before employees come back to the office is safety, says Tami Simon the corporate consulting leader and senior vice president at Segal, a human resources and employee benefits consulting company.
+The number one issue that has to be managed before employees come back to the office is safety, says Tami Simon, the corporate consulting leader and senior vice president at Segal, a human resources and employee benefits consulting company.
 “Above all else, employees need to feel safe: physically, mentally, and financially.
 Employers should transparently describe how they plan to make their workplace a safe place,” she says.
 In addition to the physical measures companies need to take, employees need to feel like they won’t face consequences for expressing their needs or feeling reluctant to head back to the office, she says.

 Some of their concerns can be quelled by communicating the company’s physical safety initiatives and policies, says Jikku Venkat, chief technology officer and cofounder of infectious disease management software platform ReturnSafe.
 Those may include symptom checks, physical distancing of workspaces, staggered scheduling, testing, personal protective equipment requirements, enhanced cleaning, and others.